 Oranges contain carotenoid pigments, which make them, well, orange.
 But some varieties also contain anthocyanins, which can create red, purple, blue and even green shades, depending on their surroundings.
 Anthocyanins are the pigments coloring many berries, as well as red onions and red cabbage.
 If you’ve ever seen a Moro blood orange with a sinisterly beautiful reddish purple color, you’ve seen the work of anthocyanins in citrus.

 Plant pigments can do some crazy things

-Anthocyanins are master color changers—in alkaline environments they turn shades of blue and green (for a fun demonstration of that color change try this kitchen science experiment).
+Anthocyanins are master color changers—in alkaline environments they turn shades of blue and green.
+(For a fun demonstration of that color change try this kitchen science experiment.)
 They also can react with metals to form unexpected colors.
 That is what happened in Neti’s kitchen.

 A freshly sharpened knife

 And if you’re wondering about any risk from ingesting the tiny bits of metal from the freshly sharpened knife, scientist Kimberley R. Miner, whose specialties include toxicology, says not to worry.
 While too much iron can be harmful, you’re unlikely to take in a problematic amount from standard sharpening of a normal metal knife.
-Miner said she would be more concerned about ingesting plastic or other compounds from a coated knife.
+Miner said she would be more concerned about ingesting plastic particles or other contaminants from a coated knife.

 Don’t plan your next party trick just yet